IBM/data-prep-kit/README.md

 - [Acknowledgments](#acknowledgement)

 ## &#x1F4D6; About <a name = "about"></a>
-Data Prep Kit is a toolkit for streamlining data preparation for developers looking to build LLM-enabled applications via fine-tuning or instruction-tuning.
+Data Prep Kit is a toolkit for streamlining data preparation for developers looking to build LLM-enabled applications via fine-tuning, RAG or instruction-tuning.
 Data Prep Kit contributes a set of modules that the developer can get started with to easily build data pipelines suitable for their use case.
-These modules have been tested while producing pre-training datasets for the Granite open models, [here](https://huggingface.co/instructlab/granite-7b-lab) and [here](https://huggingface.co/ibm-granite).
+These modules have been tested while producing pre-training datasets for the [Granite open source LLM models](https://huggingface.co/ibm-granite).

 The modules are built on common frameworks (for Spark and Ray), called the *data processing library* that allows the developers to build new custom modules that readily scale across a variety of runtimes.
-Eventually, Data Prep Kit will offer consistent APIs and configurations across the following underlying runtimes.

-1. Python runtime
-2. Ray runtime (local and distributed)
-3. Spark runtime (local and distributed)
-4. Kubeflow Pipelines (local and distributed, wrapping Ray)

 Features of the toolkit: